 How many Napa wineries have a star gazing pad with telescope?!
 Sometimes special events take place at night and guests can enjoy a stargazing party.

 During a recent visit, we found the staff spoke both English and Spanish.
+Their Cultivators Club offers a number of member benefits including use of the Cultivator’s Lounge upstairs and weather permitting a reserved deck tasting area, also for members.
 For more information and to schedule a Liana experience, please visit: www.lianaestates.com